 We maintain large cash and financial instrument balances on behalf of our clients with exchanges, central clearing counterparties ("Clearing Houses"), brokers and banks.
 We also maintain our own cash balances.
-We earn interest on these balances and generally only make interest payments to certain clients.
+We earn interest on these balances and do not pay interest on all client balances.
 Accordingly, we are generally able to retain a significant portion of the interest we earn on such balances.
 Short-term interest rates are particularly sensitive to factors beyond our control.
 A decline in interest rates or a decline in our cash and financial instrument balances may adversely affect our business, financial condition, results of operations and prospects.